What Is Mulch?

 That is one of the main differences between organic and inorganic mulch.

-Inorganic mulch usually lasts longer but does not improve soil in the same way.
+Inorganic mulch generally lasts longer but does not improve the soil in the same way.

 6. Wood Mulch